didipostman/LearnLanguagesByKeyBoards/README.md

 a language, hit the key, then the baffle and mimic what the app returns to you.
 You will learn the basis.
 But no grammar.
 Enjoy it.

-Unfortunately only English is available now due to ResponsiveVoice restrictions on its free version